Sharp integral inequalities for the dyadic maximal operator and applications: Introduction

-Finally as mentioned above, the proof of Theorem \ref{thm:1}, together with results from \cite{3}, will allow us to prove the following generalization of Theorem \ref{thm:a}, which in turn will lead to the evaluation of \eqref{eq:1p8} in a new way. \begin{ccor} Let $q\in(1,p)$, $f>0$, and $\phi\in L^p(X,\mu)$ non-negative, with $\int_X\phi\,\mr d\mu=f.$ Then the inequality
+Theorem \ref{thm:1}, together with results from \cite{3}, will allow us to prove the following generalization of Theorem \ref{thm:a}, which in turn will lead to the evaluation of \eqref{eq:1p7} in a new way. \begin{ccor} Let $q\in(1,p)$, $f>0$, and $\phi\in L^p(X,\mu)$ non-negative, with $\int_X\phi\,\mr d\mu=f.$ Then the inequality

 is sharp for every $\beta>0,$ where $G(p,q,\beta)$ as above.
-If we also assume that $\int_X\phi^q\,\mr d\mu=A,$ $f^q<A,$ then \eqref{eq:1p14} is best possible for $\beta=\omega_q(\frac{f^q}{A})-1,$ \end{ccor}
+If we also assume that $\int_X\phi^q\,\mr d\mu=A,$ $f^q<A,$ then \eqref{eq:1p13} is best possible for $\beta=\omega_q(\frac{f^q}{A})-1,$ \end{ccor}

 We remark here that there are several problems in Harmonic Analysis were Bellman functions arise.
 Such problems (including the dyadic Carleson imbedding theorem and weighted inequalities) are described in \cite{7} (see also \cite{5}, \cite{6}) and also connections to Stochastic Optimal Control are provided, from which it follows that the corresponding Bellman functions satisfy certain nonlinear second-order PDEs.
 The exact evaluation of a Bellman function is a difficult task which is connected with the deeper structure of the corresponding Harmonic Analysis problem.
 Until now several Bellman functions have been computed (see \cite{1}, \cite{3}, \cite{5}, \cite{12}, \cite{13}, \cite{14}).
 The exact computation of \eqref{eq:1p7} has also been given in \cite{11} by L. Slavin, A. Stokolos and V. Vasyunin, which linked the computation of it to solving certain PDEs of the Monge-Amp\`{e}re type, and in this way they obtained an alternative proof of the results in \cite{3} for the Bellman function related to the dyadic maximal operator.
 Also in \cite{15}, using the Monge- Amp\`{e}re equation approach, a more general Bellman function than the one related to the Carleson imbedding theorem has been precisely evaluated thus generalizing the corresponding result in \cite{3}.
 It would be an interesting problem to discover if the Bellman function of three variables defined in \eqref{eq:1p11} can be computed using such PDE-based methods.